Pompeo pledges support for Iraq, targets pro-Iran militias

-Pompeo said the United States was committed to helping Iraq regain and maintain security, despite President Donald Trump's oft-stated desire to reduce and then eliminate the American troop presence there.
-Pompeo spoke after talks with senior Iraqi officials and a day before a White House meeting between Trump and Iraq's prime minister, Mustafa al-Kadhimi,
+Pompeo, who spoke Wednesday after talks with senior Iraqi officials, said the United States was committed to helping Iraq regain and maintain security, despite President Donald Trump's oft-stated desire to reduce and then eliminate the American troop presence there.
+Trump and Iraq's prime minister, Mustafa al-Kadhimi, were to meet at the White House Thursday morning.

 "There is still work to do," Pompeo told reporters at a State Department news conference with Iraq's foreign minister Fuad Hussein.
 "Armed groups not under the full control of the prime minister have impeded our progress.
 Those groups need to be replaced by local police as soon as possible.
 I assured Dr. Fuad that we could help and we would help."